melsman/mlkit/doc/arm64-abi.md

 ## GC contract

-This section describes the required ARM format.
-The current C collector still consumes the X64 format; wire the new format only with the ARM GC stub and validate both together in the runtime-integration milestone.
+The C collector selects this ARM format under `DARWIN_NATIVE`.
+X64 continues to consume its original format.
+The entry check and collector are validated together by the runtime-integration tests.

 Use a 32-slot integer save block and an eight-slot floating save block.
 Root mask bit i names xi and maps to save word 31-i, matching the existing reversed integer-save convention.
 Slot 0 contains the original ML SP.
-The x18 slot is zero; the stub must not restore it.
+The x18 slot is zero; the entry check must not restore it.
 Save d7 through d0 in increasing addresses after the integer block.
 Only live value argument registers are marked at entry safepoints; context, SP/FP, return addresses, regions, reserved registers, and FP values are excluded.
 Other live values must already have stack homes.